 2. Using right endpoints when the problem asks for left endpoints, or vice versa.

-3. Forgetting that the estimate can be above or below the exact integral depending on the function and the sample rule.
+3. Forgetting the estimate can be above or below the exact integral depending on the function and the sample rule.

 When Riemann sums are used